 - 1. The annual financial statements must include a financial review or commentary by management (sometimes referred to as a Directors' Report) that describes and explains: - the main features of the reporting entity's financial performance and financial position and; - the principal risks and uncertainties it faces. - 2.
-The annual financial statements must also include the names of persons who were members of the executive body, or board of directors, and of the supervisory bodies of the reporting entity at any time during the year.
+The annual financial statements must also include the names of persons who were members of the reporting entity's executive body, or board of directors, and its supervisory bodies at any time during the year.

-ANNEXE I - BASIS FOR THE PREPARATION OF FINANCIAL STATEMENTS
+ANNEXE I - ACCOUNTING REQUIREMENTS FOR THE PREPARATION OF FINANCIAL STATEMENTS